-We all use plastics in our daily life in a vast number of ways such as in household appliances, wrappers, containers etc. One advantage of plastics is that it can be easily manufactured and molded into a variety of shapes and sizes.
+We all use plastics in our daily life in a vast number of ways such as in household appliances, wrappers, containers, etc. One advantage of plastics is that it can be easily manufactured and molded into a variety of shapes and sizes.
 Discarded plastics container scan again be recycled and made into a new product.
 However, most of the left-over and discarded plastic waste often ends up in a landfill or is incarcerated which gives a lot of noxious fumes that pollute the atmosphere.

-Some examples of bio plastics are as below.
+Some examples of bioplastics are as below.

-PLA – Derived fromcane sugar .It can be made into foils, molds, cups and bottles.
+PLA – Derived from cane sugar: It can be made into foils, molds, cups, and bottles.
 PLA can be easily processed and is similar to conventional plastics.

-Cellulose based plastics-derivedfrom common cellulose.
+Cellulose-based plastics-derived from common cellulose.
 Ex-Cellulose acetate

-Renewable polyethylene: PET is one the most widely used variety of plastics, and also is one of the most polluting materials in recent times.
+Renewable polyethylene: PET is one of the most widely used varieties of plastics, and also is one of the most polluting materials in recent times.
 Ethanol derived from natural sources can be made into PET, as ethanol is one of the building blocks of PET.
-Natural ethanol can be derived from a large number of sources such as sugarcane, corn etc. Sourcing the basic material from a natural source would significantly decrease the amount of pollution and the carbon footprint in making commercial ethanol.
+Natural ethanol can be derived from a large number of sources such as sugarcane, corn, etc. Sourcing the basic material from a natural source would significantly decrease the amount of pollution and the carbon footprint in making commercial ethanol.

 Anny spent most of her time dwelling on useful things, and she drives all her research visible through her articles.
 Most of her unique and challenging topics include product reviews and descriptions of eco-friendly products and technologies.